 Questions that include your specific solution should be sent to the TA.

 |Office:||Trailer 936, 103-104|

-The coursework will be 6 projects, 1 midterm examination, and 1 final examination.
+The coursework will be reading assignments from the textbook, 6 projects, 1 midterm exam, and 1 final exam.

-Each student will have 3 "slip days" to use over the quarter.
+Each student will have 4 "slip days" to use over the quarter.
 Using a slip day allows one project to be turned in up to 24 hours after the deadline.
 Slip days are automatically applied by the TAs upon late assignment submission.
 Slip days can only be used in 24 hour increments: turning in an assignment 30 minutes late uses a slip day.
 If all slip days are expended, a late assignment will not be accepted.
-Slip days may not be used on the last project of the quarter.